lunarswirls/GravMagPy/README.md

 ## Python models for GravMag Sphere

 The GravMag Sphere tools are maintained as backends with Python frontends.
-You can define sources and grids in Python; input cards are generated internally:
+You can define sources and grids in Python, input cards are generated internally:

 ```python
 import numpy as np